-'Benevolent sexism' is not an oxymoron and has insidious consequences for womenOctober 4th, 2011 in Psychology & Psychiatry /
+'Benevolent sexism' is not an oxymoron and has insidious consequences for womenOctober 4, 2011 in Medicine & Health / Psychology & Psychiatry

 Recent debate about whether acts of "benevolent sexism" harm women are addressed in a new commentary published in Psychology of Women Quarterly.